QubesOS/qubes-posts/2020-08-20-new-community-forum-for-qubes-os-users.md

 Many open-source projects (such as Fedora and Debian) have both mailing lists and forums (and additional discussion venues).
-In fact, Qubes already has non-mailing-list discussion venues such as IRC and Reddit.
+In fact, Qubes already has non-mailing-list discussion venues such as [IRC] and [Reddit].
 We believe that this additional venue will foster the continued growth of community participation and improve everyone's experience.
 In addition, we fully expect that many community members -- especially the most active ones -- will choose to participate in both venues.
 (Again, for those who still prefer interacting via email, Discourse supports that too!)

 -----